Asking the right questions to find alcohol or drug help near Castlemilk, Glasgow can be a minefield.

 "Excellent staff and professional care.
 Gave me my life back.
 I would recommend 100%."

-How did we do with inspections from regulators?
-Check our reports, available on our clinic page, here: Abbeycare Scotland.
+Our inspection reports from the regulators, are available on our clinic page, here: Abbeycare Scotland.

-Our medical team are ready to help you detox, comfortably.
+Our admissions team are ready to help.